A Tutorial on Bayesian Analysis of Linear Shock Compression Data: Introduction

-There is a growing body of literature on uncertainty quantification of EOS models.
-In the Bayesian paradigm, uncertainty is characterized by the so-called posterior distribution, which is obtained by combining a prior distribution over the quantities of interest with the experimental measurements using Bayes' rule.
-Samples from the posterior distribution are useful for propagating uncertainty through forward models to quantities of interest.
-A commonly-used algorithm for drawing samples of parameters of interest from their posterior distribution is called Markov Chain Monte Carlo (MCMC).
-This approach is mainly used when the posterior distribution cannot be sampled directly.
-This situation arises, for example, when there are many parameters that require calibration and these parameters are non-linearly related to the calibration data.
-Recent examples of the use of MCMC for EOS applications can be found in~\cite{lindquist2023} or~\cite{brown2023}, and in~\cite{robinson2013} for fitting a linear model to shock wave-particle velocity data in particular.
-Another approach to uncertainty quantification (UQ) is called bootstrapping, which involves repeatedly resampling the original dataset to obtain new datasets and then fitting the model of interest to each new dataset.
+Another approach to UQ is called bootstrapping, which involves repeatedly resampling the original dataset to obtain new datasets and then fitting the model of interest to each new dataset.
 An example application of bootstrapping to EOS model development can be found in~\cite{ali2020}.
 Bayesian and bootstrap methods both provide distributions over the parameters of interest, though the Bayesian approach naturally incorporates prior information into the distribution as we discuss later.
 The two methods have also been combined for calibrating an EOS model from limited simulated and experimental data~\citep{lindquist2024}.